Christian Bravo

-Christian Daniel Bravo Araneda (born 1 October 1993), nicknamed Plancha (Plate/Printed image), is a Chilean professional footballer who plays as a winger for Barnechea.
+Christian Daniel Bravo Araneda (born 1 October 1993) is a Chilean professional footballer who plays as a winger for Deportes Antofagasta.

 Club career

-Born in Iquique, Bravo graduated from Universidad de Chile, and made his debut on 15 May 2010 in a match against Lota Schwager, for the year's Copa Chile.
+Born in Iquique, Bravo graduated from Universidad de Chile, and made his debut on 15 May 2010 in a match against Lota Schwager, in tha year's Copa Chile.
 He made his league debut on 27 November of the following year, starting in a 1–1 away draw against Audax Italiano.

 Bravo only appeared sparingly for La U in the following years, and in January 2013 moved to NK Inter Zaprešić as a free agent.
 On 26 July 2013 he joined Granada CF, being assigned to the reserves in Segunda División B.

 Bravo made his debut with the Andalusians' main squad on 12 April 2014, replacing Yacine Brahimi in a 1–0 La Liga home win against FC Barcelona.

+In 2024, Bravo signed with Cobreloa.
+The next year, he switched to Deportes Antofagasta.

 International career

 He made his Chile national football team debut on 10 September 2019 in a friendly against Honduras.
 He substituted César Pinares in the 80th minute.